 Everything seasoning is a delicious spice blend I first fell in love with when I was a teenager working at a local bagel shop.
 The flavorful mix is loaded with white and black sesame seeds, dried garlic, dried onion, course sea salt, and the ingredients can be found in nearly every grocery store known to man.

-As far as I know, Trader Joe’s was the first to start selling the spice mix as a blend, but don’t fret!
-If you don’t have a TJ’s around, Amazon sells the stuff in a two pack so you can ensure you’ll always have it on hand, or you can just go ahead and make it yourself.
+As far as I know, Trader Joe's was the first to start selling the spice mix as a blend, but now you can find it anywhere.

 I love making bread at home, but most of the time homemade bread recipes take a ton of patience, exorbitant amounts of time, and carefully weighed out measurements and ingredients.